Lintr7/ScoutNew/README.md

 **Backend:**
 - FastAPI
-- AWS Elastic Beanstalk (for backend deployment)
+- Railway (Deployment), Used AWS Elastic Beanstalk before
 - Python (for web scraping and OpenAI sentiment analysis)
 - Marketaux, Finnhub, and Alpaca API calls

 ## Challenges Faced 😰

-During development, we tackled several challenges:
+During development, I encountered several challenges:

-- **Responsive Design:** Ensuring our React components scaled and displayed correctly across different screen sizes required meticulous adjustments and testing.
+- **Responsive Design:** Ensuring the React components scaled and displayed correctly across different screen sizes required many adjustments and testing.
-- **AWS Elastic Beanstalk:** Configuring and restructuring files to meet AWS deployment requirements definitely proved to be a complicated.
+- **AWS Elastic Beanstalk:** Configuring and restructuring files to meet AWS deployment requirements was definitely complicated.
 - **API Communication:** Initially, our API endpoint calls failed due to mixed content issues (HTTPS on the frontend vs. HTTP on the backend).
-We resolved this by implementing a secure proxy to align both endpoints under HTTPS.
+I resolved this by implementing a secure proxy to align both endpoints under HTTPS.
+Currently, Scout is deployed Railway due to its ease of use.
+- **API Optimation:** Looking for the best API providers with generous free tiers that gave all the information we wanted wasn't easy.
+I also implemented an in-memory cache to drastically reduce API calls.